spage87/cheat-sheets/docs/rxjs/combination-operators.md

 ## merge
 Lets you subscribe to multiple observables and emits values as they occur.
 Creates an observable by merging together other observables.
+Merge should be used when the observables relate to each other and have a common solution.

 ```ts
 import {merge} from "rxjs";